jepetersohn/MOT/README.md

 ### My responsibilities:

-My main role was learning how to utilize the IMDB API.
+My main role was integrating the IMDB API.
 I wrote a method to iterate through an array of movie titles, plugging each title into the API search functionality, and then parsed the JSON objects that were returned - creating movie-objects out of the data, storing them in our database, and displaying them properly formatted on the main page and on each movie's individual show page.

 ## user stories: